nimh-dsst/osm/web/deploy/terraform/README.md

 When calling modules, the relevant input variables can be found in their `variables.tf` file or sometimes their `variables_state.tf` file.
 This is where the parametrization takes place.
 In general, a module's `main.tf` file should only be modified if you would like to change what infrastructure is created.
 Modifying a module's `main.tf` file should seldom be necessary.

+## Repository Secrets and Variables

+You must set the following [repository secrets](https://github.com/nimh-dsst/osm/settings/secrets/actions) before running the GitHub workflows:

+* `AWS_ACCOUNT_ID`: The [AWS account ID](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-identifiers.html#FindAccountId) used for the deployments
+* `AWS_REGION`: The AWS region where the deployments reside
+* `MONGODB_URI`: The URI of the MongoDB holding the data.
+This variable was temperamental.
+Please try saving it as a secret surrounded by single quotes `'`.
+* `SSH_PRIVATE_KEY`: The private SSH key used to ssh into the ec2 instances
+* `SSH_PUBLIC_KEY`: The public SSH key used to ssh into the ec2 instances corresponding to the above private key
+* `SSH_PROD_HOST`: The static IP address of the production ec2 instance
+* `SSH_STAGE_HOST`: The static IP address of the staging ec2 instance
+* `LETSENCRYPT_ADMIN_EMAIL`: The email address associated with the Let's Encrypt certificate

+You must also set the following [repository variables](https://github.com/nimh-dsst/osm/settings/variables/actions) before running the GitHub workflows:

+* `PRODUCTION_DEPLOYMENT_URI`: The URL of the production deployment.
+Probably `'opensciencemetrics.org'` (including single quotes `'`)
+* `STAGING_DEPLOYMENT_URI`: The URL of the staging deployment.
+Probably `'dev.opensciencemetrics.org'` (including single quotes `'`)

 ## Manual Deployment Steps

 ### 0. Bootstrap Step: Deploy State Resources